 There are several non-implemented functions such as readlines(), readline() and readall().

 Text mode is not implemented.

 *Caution*: When globbing existent volumes, it glob all files other than 4-digit extensions, it may break your data.

-You are welcome to contribute the project, as usual on github projects, Pull-Request are welcome.
+You are welcome to contribute the project, as usual on github projects, Pull-Requests are always welcome.